James Bond Filming Locations You Can Visit

 Thunderball — Paradise Island, Bahamas

 Long before Nassau was a tourist destination, and even before the island had a bridge, a Bond villain named Largo called Hog Island home.
-As the story goes, the owner of Hog Island changed its name to Paradise Island and eventually allowed Bond producers Albert Broccoli and Harry Saltzman to film Thunderball on his section of the island, which is now home to The Atlantis Paradise Island.
+As the story goes, the owner of Hog Island changed its name to Paradise Island and eventually allowed Bond producers Albert Broccoli and Harry Saltzman to film "Thunderball" on his section of the island, which is now home to The Atlantis Paradise Island.
 His wife just so happened to land a small role in the film, including a quick dance with Sean Connery.

 Live and Let Die — Jamaica

-Just as Dr. No's Crab Key was made up of various spots in Jamaica, so was Live and Let Die's imaginary setting of San Monique.
+Just as Crab Key from "Dr. No" was made up of various spots in Jamaica, so was the imaginary setting of San Monique in "Live and Let Die."
 To experience the home of Baron Samedi, fans can stay at Couples San Souci in Ocho Rios, which served as a hotel and nightclub in the 1973 film.
-Then, head to Jamaica's north coast and take a tour of the Green Grotto Caves, where Roger Moore's Bond took out the evil Doctor Kananga.
+Then, head to Jamaica's north coast and take a tour of the Green Grotto Caves, where Roger Moore's James Bond took out the evil Doctor Kananga.

 The film's Louisiana crocodile farm was actually located in Falmouth, Jamaica, and is known today as the Jamaica Swamp Safari Village.
 Guests can visit this wildlife preserve and see more than 150 American crocodiles, and even hear the story of how the first owner, Ross Kananga, ran across his crocs for the film's unforgettable stunt.